jalho/rust-dedicated-server/README.md

    sourcing the Carbon included `environment.sh`.

 7. Put the file `rds.service` in `/etc/systemd/system/`.
 This configures the _systemd_ managed service.
-Then reload the _systemctl_ daemon with the new
+Then reload the daemon with the new config:
-   config:

    ```
    systemctl daemon-reload